mgaudet/sm-script-notes/README.md

 Bytecode emission also creates GC things.
 A non-exhaustive list includes

 * Scopes
-* Template Objeccts (for `JSOP_NEWOBJECT`)
+* Template Objects (for `JSOP_NEWOBJECT`)
 * Module Objects

 ## Questions & Some Answers

 * Why is `GlobalScriptInfo` a `BytecodeCompiler` subclass?
   * Has-a GlobalSharedContext, and holds onto the ScriptSourceObject via inheritance from BytecodeCompiler
-* What is the division of responsiblities between JSFunction and JSScript?
+* What is the division of responsibilities between JSFunction and JSScript?
 * What is a closed over binding?
   * `var x; function f() { ... x ... }` - variables used in a sub-function.
   * `noteDeclaredName` and `noteUsedName` are used to compute closed over bindings.